 While decolonisation is an important catalyst for “epistemic disobedience” (Mignolo 2011), the syntax of SOTL provides a more appropriate language to address a methodology of practice.
-We agree with Samuel that “disruption is not inherently destructive, it is a bridge building force” (Samuel 2017: 34) and we argue that the arts, when used for transformation practices, can achieve the kind of new imaginative possibilities, responsiveness, relevance, resilience and robustness that this field of scholarship and practice calls for (Samuel 2017: 34).
+We agree with Samuel that “disruption is not inherently destructive, it is a bridge-building force” (2017: 34) and we argue that the arts, when used for transformation practices, can achieve the kind of new imaginative possibilities, responsiveness, relevance, resilience and robustness that this field of scholarship and practice calls for (Samuel 2017: 34).

 The Arts as scholarship and practice to enhance SOTL